How to MIG Weld Stainless to Mild Steel: Step by Step

 - A tri-mix gas is more sensitive to wire stickout changes than an argon/CO2 gas blend.
 So keep the distance as steady as possible.

 - Attach the working (or ground) clamp on the stainless part for improved arc stability.
-This is important when MIG welding.
+This is very important when MIG welding.

 - When dealing with stainless, pushing the torch is better.
 It offers improved gas coverage, lower penetration, and better visibility.